Project Pluto: Tory II-C

 Before attempting a high power reactor test, five major tests were performed.
-The first test, conducted on 23 March 1964, was a subcritical test of the twelve hand-inserted and six electrically-activated auxiliary shutdown rods.
+The first test, conducted on 23 March, was a subcritical test of the twelve hand-inserted and six electrically-activated auxiliary shutdown rods.
 The purpose of the test was to verify that the operational rods could be removed safely so long as the auxiliary rods were in place.
 This would mean that staff would not have to be removed from the test bunker area during checkout.
 The test was conducted as if it were a critical one, with all personnel evacuated from the test area and the test managed remotely from the control room.
 The test verified the predictions made at Livermore; the operational rods could be withdrawn safely.
 A cold critical test was then conducted the following day to verify that the instrumentation was working correctly.

-Hot zero-power tests were conducted on 9 and 23 April 1964.
+Hot zero-power tests were conducted on 9 and 23 April.
 These involved testing the core under air flow conditions approaching those of a full power run.
 The test plan for the first test called for running air at 800 F at a rate of 600 lb/s for 60 seconds.
-The test was aborted and the shim rods scrammed when vibration exceeded a pre-set level.
-It turned out that the vibration of the core was not the problem: it was the transducers used to measure vibration, which were not operating properly.
+The test was aborted and the shim rods scrammed (shut down the reactor) when vibration exceeded a pre-set level.
+It turned out that the vibration of the core was not the problem: it was the transducers used to measure vibration that were not operating properly.
 Loose connections were repaired, and a second test scheduled.
 This time it was planned to operate successively at 200, 400, 600, 800, 1200 and 1800 lb/s.
 This was done, and there was no vibration.
 The test also qualified the thermocouples used to monitor the core's temperature.

-The next step was to conduct a low power test with 850 F air at 1800 lb/s on 7 May 1964.
-As the air reaching maximum flow, shim actuator B2 became noisy and was placed on hold.
+The next step was to conduct a low power test with 850 F air at 1800 lb/s on 7 May.
+As the air flow was reaching its maximum, shim actuator B2 became noisy and was placed on hold.
 Then, soon after the maximum was reached, actuator A1 detected a loss of air pressure and scrammed.
 Actuators A2 and B1 began moving to compensate for the loss of reactivity.
 A manual scram was then ordered, although in hindsight this was unnecessary.
-The problem with B2 was traced to a faulty wire, and that with A1 to a faulty pressure switch.
+The problem with B2 was traced to a faulty wire, and the problem with A1 to a faulty pressure switch.
 Since there were no outstanding problems, the decision was taken to proceed with an intermediate power test on 12 May.
-This test aimed to simulate condition of a Mach 2.8 flight at 10000 ft.
+This test aimed to simulate the conditions of a Mach 2.8 flight at 10000 ft.
 The reactor was taken to critical and the power increased to 750 kW.
 Air flow was then increased to 1260 lb/s at an average temperature of 1995 F. The core reached 2268 F. The test was concluded after an hour and 45 minutes.